 Developing telecommunication infrastructures to support ICT applications as well as person-toperson voice communications is a key challenge for the ITU membership, particularly in developing countries.

-With the number of mobile subscribers expected to surpass the 5 billion mark in 2010, most of them in developing countries, the untapped potential for mobile ICT applications to support socio-economic development is enormous.
+With the number of mobile subscribers surpassing the 5 billion mark in 2010, most of them in developing countries, the untapped potential for mobile ICT applications to support socio-economic development is enormous.

 In the area of ICT applications, Programme 2 will focus on the following priority areas:

 3.1.1 Elaboration of national strategic planning frameworks and associated toolkits for selected ICT applications and services in close collaboration with related UN specialized agencies and programmes, the private sector and other international organizations (e.g. World Bank, OECD) with expertise in these domains, including undertaking a study to assess ways and means for implementations at a regional level.
 These frameworks and toolkits facilitate the elaboration of cross-sector national e-strategies and build capacity among the ITU membership to articulate national visions, objectives, strategies, action plans and performance indicators to support the implementation of large-scale ICT applications and services that leverage existing infrastructure more effectively.
-This will result in effective harnessing of ICTs to better serve socio-economic development 3.1.2 Development of a cross-domain mobile application framework to improve the delivery of value-added services using mobile communications.
+This will result in effective harnessing of ICTs to better serve socio-economic development by leveraging and extending the benefits of the fast growth of ICTs to encompass crucial service sectors like banking, education, public health and medical services etc.

+3.1.2 Development of a cross-domain mobile application framework to improve the delivery of value-added services using mobile communications.
 This could start with high-potential services like mobile health and mobile banking applications, but subsequently extended to the development of other kinds of applications.
 Programme 2 will act as a catalyst, by launching appropriate partnership platforms – involving public and private partners – in order to foster the development of mobile-based ICT applications.

 ______________________